kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 - flip-flops store data since outputs feed into inputs

 ##### Simplification
-- # of gates
+- num of gates
-- # of levels of logic
+- num of levels of logic
-- # of states & # of flip-flops
+- num of states & # of flip-flops

 ##### Analysis and Design of Synchronous Sequential Systems
 Start with informal specification of desired system